Church of St. John the Baptist

 Exploring Jerusalem

-The Church of Saint John the Baptist is a Catholic church in Ein Karem, Jerusalem, built at the site where Saint John the Baptist is believed to have been born.
-French archaeologist Félix-Marie Abel (1878–1953) believed that the church probably dates back to the 11th century, with the lower courses possibly dating to the Byzantine period (4th-7th century).
+The Church of Saint John the Baptist is a Catholic church in Ein Karem, built at the site where Saint John the Baptist is believed to have been born.
+French archaeologist Félix-Marie Abel (1878–1953) thought the church probably dates back to the 11th century, with the lower courses possibly dating to the Byzantine period (4th-7th century).

 Flavius Descriptions of John the Baptist